logicmoo/vspace-metta/examples/features/bidirectional_computation/README.md

 # Bidirectional Computation in Functional Programming

-This document explains the unique feature of bidirectional (or reversible) computation in our functional programming language that uses a Prolog backend with CLP(FD).
+This document explains the unique feature of bidirectional (or reversible) computation in our functional programming language that uses a non-determinsitic backend with CLP(FD).
+The non-determinsitic backend is what allows MeTTaLog programs to run backwards in time inducing the inputs that would have created some outputs.

 ## Feature Overview

 Bidirectional computation allows expressions to be evaluated in both forward and reverse directions.
-This capability is enabled by the integration of Constraint Logic Programming over Finite Domains (CLP(FD)) with a Prolog backend.
+This capability is enabled by the integration of Constraint Logic Programming over Finite Domains (CLP(FD)) with a non-determinsitic backend.

 ### Forward Mode